After working and travelling around for 7 weeks, I learned all the do’s and don’ts of Norway!

 7. Don’t Take a Taxi

 Unless you have a super high budget, I strongly recommend against taking taxis in Norway.
 Why?
-Simply put, they are pricey as heck.
+Simply put, they are expensive as heck.

 Tip: If you plan to rent a car in Norway, I recommend checking on AutoEurope for the best deals.
 The website scans all the car rental agencies and their latest prices to find the best possible prices.